aldreth/tarrant.org.uk/_posts/2005-10-06-president-john.md

     Well done John!
 I hope you enjoy it.
     Love Alison
 ---

-<p>John was elected onto the school council a couple of weeks ago - a boy and each girl get chosen by each class.
+John was elected onto the school council a couple of weeks ago - a boy and each girl get chosen by each class.
 Today they had their first meeting and John was selected to be President.
 It was a very close run thing, he only won by one vote.
-Tomorrow the world!</p>
+Tomorrow the world!

-<p>I had lunch today with Cathy.
-It was great to sit and chat with her.</p>
+I had lunch today with Cathy.
+It was great to sit and chat with her.